Mapmo/Uni-CPP/DataStructures/VectorAndVectorBasedClasses/ReadMe.txt

 -String2 - an implementation of std::string, it inherits Vector and has all std::string functions, it's fully functional

--Stack2 - a stack that has a vector in it, and uses some of its functions
+-Stack2 - although it is a template class that has a container within itself, it uses Vector as its default container, but can also have Deque as its core

 -Queue2 - same as Stack2